The Glazers’ Way: Loyal, low key, few frills in running Manchester United

 The Glazers control their businesses through multiple partnerships and holding companies.
 The responsibilities are shared and overlapping.
 Avram and Joel are executive co-chairmen of United.
 Joel, Bryan and Edward are the Bucs' co-chairmen.
 Edward and Darcie Glazer Kassewitz are co-presidents of the Glazer Family Foundation.
 Kevin and Edward are both co-chairmen of First Allied.

 All the siblings are also directors of Manchester United, and they are equal partners in Red Football LLC, whose address is the First Allied building, and which now controls 84 percent of United’s voting power.
-Their stake is worth about $2.2 billion.
+Their stake is worth about $2.2 billion (1.4 billion pounds).

 Ed Woodward, United’s executive vice chairman, and Joel Glazer speak every day, sources close to United say.